Paul DeJong Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in MLB.

-- The Yankees' 3.60 team ERA ranks second across all league pitching staffs.
+- The Yankees have the third-ranked team ERA across all league pitching staffs (3.65).

-- Yankees pitchers combine to give up 87 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Yankees pitchers combine to surrender 90 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Severino gets the start for the Yankees, his eighth of the season.
-He is 1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched.

-- The righty last appeared on Saturday against the Texas Rangers, when he threw six scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.